 Understanding 3 phase alternators….

 Three phase is nothing more than single phase with 2 extra coils slightly out of phase with the first.
 Basically “Phase” relates to the timing of the magnets passing over the coils at different times.
 With single phase the magnets and coils all line up with each other and are said to be in “phase”.
-The diagram below shows single phase wiring….
+The diagrams below shows single phase wiring….

 In a single phase unit the coils are wound opposite of the first.
 That is to say one is wound clockwise and the next is counter clockwise.
 If your unit has 6 magnets then it would also have 6 coils.
 With 3 phase you would have 3 coils for each pair of a magnets.
 A pair meaning one north and one south magnet.
 There are many combinations for any one set up.
 For instance you could use 8 magnets and only have 6 coils without overlapping them… or 3 set of 4 coils in series.
 For now we won’t worry about the combinations and stick with the basics.